 When Banks Use Don’t Use Effective Rate?

-When you apply for a loan, the banks or other financial organizations use the nominal interest rate and not the effective rate.
-They do this, to make you believe that you are paying a less interest rate.
+When you apply for a loan, banks or other financial organizations use the nominal interest rate, not the effective rate.
+They do this to make you believe that you are paying a less interest rate.
 For instance, a loan that the bank says is at 12%, but when compounded monthly, the effective rate will be 12.69%

-On the other hand, when the banks are paying interest on deposit, they usually advertise the effective annual rate.
-The reason they do this is the same – effective rate in deposit looks more attractive than the nominal one.1–3
+On the other hand, when banks pay interest on deposits, they usually advertise the effective annual rate.
+The reason they do this is the same – the effective rate in deposit looks more attractive than the nominal one.

 Read Types of Interest Rates to learn more about different types of interest rates.